-Oral bacteria could be one of the causes of RA.
+Researchers at Johns Hopkins may have found one of the root causes of RA.

 "This research may be the closest we've come to uncovering the root cause of RA," says Maximilian Konig, M.D., a former Johns Hopkins University School of Medicine fellow now at Massachusetts General Hospital.

 Konig is the first author of a study that found a link between the bacterium responsible for periodontal disease and rheumatoid arthritis.
 In their report in the journal Science Translational Medicine, as reported by Johns Hopkins Medicine, the researchers from Johns Hopkins found that the bacterium Aggregatibacter actinomycetemcomitans is the common denominator between periodontal disease and RA.

 While many other studies have shown a link between RA and periodontal disease, many (especially in the last 10 years) have concentrated on the bacterium Porphyromonas gingivalis, but no evidence has been found that this bacterium can begin the process of RA, says Felipe Andrade, M.D., Ph.D., the senior study investigator and associate professor of Medicine at the Johns Hopkins University School of Medicine.
 However, his team kept exploring the link between the two diseases because the links between them are obvious.

 The team decided to focus on a link called hypercitrullination.
 Citrullination, Andrade explains, occurs naturally as a means of regulating protein functions.
 However, in people with RA the process goes into overdrive, which results in an excess of citrullinated proteins.
 This causes a large production of antibodies, which cause inflammation and attack a person’s own tissues-the major symptoms of RA.